therootcompany/greenlock.js/README.md

     return;
   }

-  // Register Certificate manually le.register(
+  // Register Certificate manually le.register({

-    { domains: ['example.com']                                // CHANGE TO YOUR DOMAIN (list for SANS) , email: 'user@email.com'                                 // CHANGE TO YOUR EMAIL
-    , agreeTos: ''                                            // set to tosUrl string to pre-approve (and skip agreeToTerms) , rsaKeySize: 2048                                        // 1024 or 2048
+    domains: ['example.com']                                // CHANGE TO YOUR DOMAIN (list for SANS) , email: 'user@email.com'                                 // CHANGE TO YOUR EMAIL , agreeTos: ''                                            // set to tosUrl string to pre-approve (and skip agreeToTerms) , rsaKeySize: 2048                                        // 2048 or higher
   , challengeType: 'http-01'                                // http-01, tls-sni-01, or dns-01
-    }

-  , function (err, results) {
+  }).then(function (results) {

+    console.log('success');

-      if (err) {
+  }, function (err) {

     // Note: you must either use le.middleware() with express,
     // manually use le.getChallenge(domain, key, val, done)
     // or have a webserver running and responding
     // to /.well-known/acme-challenge at `webrootPath`
     console.error('[Error]: node-letsencrypt/examples/standalone');
     console.error(err.stack);
-        return;
-      }

-      console.log('success');
-    }

-  );
+  });

 });
 ```